xengeo/java-fundamentals/bites/12_interfaces_bite.md

 ## Introduction

-Java Interfaces don't really have a Python equivalent, so they're going to require some time and effort to properly understand and I'm going to use an analogy to start with.

 Calculators, ATMs and telephones (oldish landline telephones) all have number pads that feature the numbers 0 to 9.
 These number pads are _interfaces_ between the a user and the inner workings of each device.

 If you wanted to design a new machine that also has a number pad, you could say in your designs that the machine should _implement_ `number pad` interface.
 Then, whoever builds it would have a really clear understanding of what's needed.

 > To empathise an important point: the inner workings of each device with the number pad interface are different.
 Pressing the number 1 on a calculator does not do the same thing as pressing the number 1 on an ATM.